Eelek/AdvancedPvP/README.md

 <br><hr><br>

 ## What is AdvancedPvP?
-AdvancedKits is a Spigot Plugin which adds:
+AdvancedPvP is a Spigot Plugin which adds:
 - Fully customizable kits.
 - Arena's with game types.
 - Levels and leveling-up.